Welcome to the

 Katherine

-by her loving family – the way she lived, always wanting to be with those who
+surrounded by her loving family – the way she lived, always wanting to be with

-mattered most.
-Kathy was a devoted wife, mother, nana, and friend whose
+those who mattered most.
+Kathy was a devoted wife, mother, nana, and friend

-kindness, creativity, and adventurous spirit touched the lives of everyone she
+whose kindness, creativity, and adventurous spirit touched the lives of

-by her beloved husband, Ed Crock, her faithful companion and travel partner.
+survived by her beloved husband, Ed Crock, her faithful companion and travel

-Together, they shared many incredible journeys, creating memories that will be
+partner.
+Together, they shared many incredible journeys, creating memories that

 Hamilton (Whitney), Stephanie Crock, Jeannette Feldner